Events at St Michael's

 We're on YouTube!
 Check out the video about St Michael's from film maker The Bald Explorer: go to

-Fundraising is temporarily suspended due to Coronavirus.
-Our income, both from fundraising and from service collections, has reduced dramatically.
-If you feel able to support us by making a donation, please contact churchwarden Mel Edge, email@example.com 07973 163369.
+Due to Coronavirus restrictions, our income, both from fundraising and from service collections, has reduced dramatically.
+If you feel able to support us by making a donation, please contact churchwarden Mel Edge, firstname.lastname@example.org, or call 07973 163369.
 Your help would be much appreciated.

 Special Services & Community Events